EOC-dev/EOC-dev.github.io/_posts/2024-01-21-ColorExtractorToList.md

 # Using Gimp to downsample an image

-For this I will be using 'example.png' from the repositories /example folder.
+For this I will be using the following example image:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">